 When You Need To Use Your Plan

-Should your survivors or travel companions need to activate your Travel Plan, it is critical that they contact the travel protection plan provider first.
+Should your survivors or travel companions need to activate your Travel Plan, they must first contact the travel protection plan provider.
 Your ID card will include information on who to call.

 - Contacting a licensed funeral home or mortuary near the place of death;